whyboris/utilitarianism.net/content/objections-to-utilitarianism/abusability.md

 [^4]:
      Though again, it's interesting to consider how competing views fare against this objection.
 Many are so vague that they leave plenty of room for self-serving interpretations, and so would also seem easily exploitable by bad actors.

+[^4a]: As [John Stuart Mill](/utilitarian-thinker/john-stuart-mill/) writes in [chapter 2 of _Utilitarianism_](/books/utilitarianism-john-stuart-mill/2/), "There is no difficulty in proving any ethical standard whatever to work ill, if we suppose universal idiocy to be conjoined with it".

 [^5]:
      Or perhaps as a simplified "[lie-to-children](https://en.wikipedia.org/wiki/Lie-to-children)".